fragcolor-xyz/shards-examples/tutorials/snake/steps/step-3.md

 ## Drawing the grid, the fruit, and the snake

 We will assign some values to define what entity each cell of our grid can represent.
-For now, we will map these numeric values to draw a uniquesingle character each foras the visual representation.
+For now, we will map these numeric values to draw a unique single character each for as the visual representation.

 | value | entity | character |
 |:-----:|---------|:---------:|